jkitchin/literature-alerts/md/water-splitting.md

 [Lalita Wagh](https://openalex.org/A5095907937), [Devraj Singh](https://openalex.org/A5075562101), [Vikash Kumar](https://openalex.org/A5084957071), [Shrish Nath Upadhyay](https://openalex.org/A5001626384), [Srimanta Pakhira](https://openalex.org/A5062176232), [Apurba K. Das](https://openalex.org/A5050217177), ACS applied materials & interfaces.
 None(None)] 2024.https://doi.org/10.1021/acsami.3c18637.

 Bioinspired, self-assembled hybrid materials show great potential in the field of energy conversion.
 Here, we have prepared a sonication-induced boladipeptide (HO-YF-AA-FY-OH (PBFY); AA = Adipic acid, F = l-phenylalanine, and Y = l-tyrosine) and an anchored, self-assembled nickel-based coordinated polymeric nanohybrid hydrogel (Ni-PBFY).
 The morphological studies of hydrogels PBFY and Ni-PBFY exhibit nanofibrillar network structures.
 XPS analysis has been used to study the self-assembled coordinated polymeric hydrogel Ni-PBFY-3, with the aim of identifying its chemical makeup and electronic state.
 XANES and EXAFS analyses have been used to examine the local electronic structure and coordination environment of Ni-PBFY-3.
 The xerogel of Ni-PBFY was used to fabricate the electrodes and is utilized in the OER (oxygen evolution reaction).
-The native hydrogel (PBFY) contains a gelator boladipeptide of 15.33 mg (20 mmol L–1) in a final volume of 1 mL.
-The metallo-hydrogel (Ni-PBFY-3) is prepared by combining 15.33 mg (20 mmol L–1) of boladipeptide (PBFY) with 3 mg (13 mmol L–1) of NiCl2·6H2O metal in a final volume of 1 mL.
-It displays an ultralow Tafel slope of 74 mV dec–1 and a lower overpotential of 164 mV at a 10 mA cm–2 current density in a 1 M KOH electrolyte, compared to other electrocatalysts under the same experimental conditions.
-Furthermore, the Ni-PBFY-3 electrocatalyst has been witnessed to be highly stable during 100 h of chronopotentiometry performance.
-To explore the OER mechanism in an alkaline medium, a theoretical calculation was carried out by employing the first-principles-based density functional theory (DFT) method.
-The computed results obtained by the DFT method further confirm that the Ni-PBFY-3 electrocatalyst has a high intrinsic activity toward the OER, and the value of overpotential obtained from the present experiment agrees well with the computed value of the overpotential.
-The biomolecule-assisted electrocatalytic results provide a new approach for designing efficient electrocatalysts, which could have significant implications in the field of green energy conversion.
+The native hydrogel (PBFY) contains a gelator boladipeptide of 15.33 mg (20 mmol L